 - 4. Finance for higher education courses is provided through a variety of sources, the two main ones being: - a.
 Course fees paid by students and others.
 For most UK students, government loans, provided through the Student Loans Company (SLC), are available to help meet the upfront cost of course fees and living costs.
-Students who are not eligible for 'home fee status' cannot access these loans.
-The loans are repayable only once a former student is earning above a certain threshold and (for those studying in 2022-23) are written off after 30 years. - b.
+Students who are not eligible for 'home fee status' cannot access these loans.2 The loans are repayable only once a former student is earning above a certain threshold and (for those studying in 2023-2024) are written off after 30 or 40 years.3 The OfS does not determine the details of the student loan system: this is a matter for government. - b.
 Government grants to providers from the OfS and other public bodies, such as the Education and Skills Funding Agency (ESFA) and the Department of Health and Social Care.
-The role of other organisations in funding certain types of higher education is discussed further in paragraph 26. - 5.
-Government finance for higher education therefore comes through its subsidy of student loans as well as grants to providers and some grants or bursaries for certain categories of student.
-Government investment recognises that 'education would be underprovided if left entirely to private markets; whilst a well-educated population increases the general welfare of the rest of society, this would not be taken into account by individuals when making consumption decisions.'4
+The role of other organisations in funding certain types of higher education is discussed further in paragraph 32. - 5.
+State finance for higher education therefore comes through its underwriting of student loans as well as grants to providers and some grants or bursaries for certain categories of student.
+State investment recognises that 'education would be underprovided if left entirely to private markets; whilst a well-educated population increases the general welfare of the rest of society, this would not be taken into account by individuals when making consumption decisions.'4